Rifts within India's movie censor panel spill into the open

 "His ridiculous diktats and autocratic functioning has made CBFC a laughing stock."

-In his post, Pandit cited "NH10", a Bollywood thriller about a young couple attacked by a gang while travelling on a highway.
+In his post, Pandit cited "NH10", a Bollywood thriller about a young couple attacked by a gang while traveling on a highway.

 The film, originally blocked by censors, opens in cinemas on Friday after its makers were asked to make nine cuts.